tombrake/cnn-messaging/README.md

 The observables returned from the methods above are the RxJs implementation of ES6 Observables.
 More specifically, they are of type Rx.Subject();

-Observables provides advanced features for event streams, such as filtering, batching, debouncing, etc. Read more about RxJs [here](http://reactivex.io) and [here](https://github.com/Reactive-Extensions/RxJS).
+Observables provide advanced features for event streams, such as filtering, batching, debouncing, etc. Read more about RxJs [here](http://reactivex.io) and [here](https://github.com/Reactive-Extensions/RxJS).

 ### Publishing messages